Fishing Bookshop Trout and Salmon Fishing Trout and Salmon Flies Trout and Salmon Fishing

 Many of the above might be linked to the long term decline in our sea trout stocks, while few would explain the dramatic collapse of the Esk sea trout run described above.
 The effects of agricultural chemicals such as sheep dips and pesticides might merit further close and urgent study.
 In the Border Esk, for example, my impression is of a decline in the numbers of parr in the river over the past two seasons.
 This might indicate a new and particular problem in the river to add to all the other problems that have been with us for some time.
 It would be interesting to learn of rivers where sea trout fortunes have run contrary to the apparent general pattern of decline and possible explanations for any such exceptions.

 Little has changed in the past two seasons.
 The general decline seems to have continued.
-The Solway rivers – Nith, Annan and Border Esk – show no sign of recovery.
+The Solway rivers - Nith, Annan and Border Esk - show no sign of recovery.
 What is needed, I think, is concentrated effort in scientific study of the reasons for such a dramatic decline in sea trout stocks.
 In England and Wales, this would, I believe, be the responsibility of the EA.
 In Scotland, the Scottish Executive should show a little interest in the subject.
 I have the impression that the east coast rivers continue to fare better than those in the west.
 It is perhaps worth mentioning that the Spey, although it has suffered a steady decline in sea trout stocks, still has worthwhile runs of sea trout, as, it would seem, does its near neighbours, the Findhorn and Deveron.
-Loch Hope, in the north, which is less directly affected by salmon farming than other once famous sea trout lochs, continues to produce respectable catches.
+Loch Hope, in the north, which appears to have been less directly affected by salmon farming than other once famous sea trout lochs, continues to produce respectable catches.

-Copyright © 2006 John Gray - Trout and Salmon Fishing
+Trout and Salmon Fishing